 How DuckDuckGo is Different from Google?

-This search engine does not track your searches.
+The main difference between DuckDuckGo and Google comes down to user privacy.
+DuckDuckGo search engine does not track your searches unlike Google and other search engines.
 What I mean by this is that Google and Bing mine your search behavior to serve targeted ads to you.
-There is nothing wrong about that, but DuckDuckGo was created to give the user privacy on what they search for.
+There is nothing wrong with that, but DuckDuckGo was created to protect user data as their search online.
 You might not notice this, but Google can show personalized searches for you on topics that they feel best to serve your intent.
-Again, there is nothing wrong with that, but you might have a slightly distorted view of the web if you have a filter that might show you results on topics you only want to see.
+Again, there is nothing wrong with that, but you might have a slightly distorted view of the web.
 If you are interested in learning more about this, you can check this out.

 Why Does Google Analytics List DuckDuckGo as Referral Traffic?